G.I. Joe: Television

 In 1995, Sunbow returned to produce "G.I.
 Joe Extreme" an animated series based upon the namesake toy line.
 This series, along with the toy line, was canceled after 2 seasons, broadcast from 1995 to 1997.

 In the 2000s, a new interest in the "Real American Hero" toy line brought about new lines, including Spy Troops (2003), Valor vs. Venom (2004), and Sigma 6 (2005-2007).
 In 2009, G.I.
 Joe: Resolute was launched.
-This new series was more realistic and contained graphic violence and dark themes, with Cobra portrayed as a serious threat, a sharp contrast to the relatively lighter-toned animated series that proceeded it.
+This new series was more realistic and contained graphic violence and dark themes, with Cobra portrayed as a serious threat, a sharp contrast to the relatively lighter-toned animated series that preceded it.
 Resolute was originally released as mini webisodes, with the full series later broadcast on Cartoon Network's Adult Swim.

 In 2010, The Hub launched G.I.
 Joe: Renegades, in which the Joes became fugitives seeking to clear their names while Cobra worked towards world domination under the guise of a pharmaceutical company.
 The series' last episode aired 2011.

 It has also been spoofed by the cult animated sci-fi series Futurama in the episode "Saturday Morning Fun Pit".

 In 2014, the American sitcom Community featured an episode ("G.I.
 Jeff") where one of the main characters dreams that he and his friends are characters in the 1983 cartoon series.
 The episode was animated in the same style and featured some of the same voice actors as the cartoon.
 The episode also features scenes where the character's mind is trying to get back to reality, but keeps getting caught in G.I.
 Joe commercials.

 In 2021, Paramount TV Studios, eOne, Skydance and Amazon Prime Video are developing the first live action G.I.
 Joe TV series that will focus on Lady Jaye with Erik Oleson serving as the creator and showrunner.